Dental Exams and Digital X-Rays

 Part of our dental practice at North Eugene Family Dental is to instruct our patients regarding appropriate at-home dental hygiene to maintain optimal oral health and a healthy smile for life.
 Dr. Kirchmeier’s team will guide you in all features of at-home dental hygiene, including proper brushing and flossing techniques.

 Dr. Kirchmeier may decide that fluoride should be part of your overall treatment.
 Fluoride treatments re-mineralize teeth, stop developing cavities and make your teeth more resistant to acid attacks from plaque, bacteria, and sugars in the mouth.
+If you are looking for a kids dentist in Eugene that believes in fluoride, contact us today.

 Dr Kirchmeier and his dental team use the latest fluoride delivery system.
 It consists of a brush on Fluoride varnish that provides three times the protection as the standard gel.
 Plus it is much easier and less messy to apply.